11 Lesbian Movies To Watch Before You Catch 'Carol'

 6. Fire (1996)

-Deepa Mehta's Elements trilogy is one of the classics of Indian cinema, but while Water tends to be the most critically acclaimed, Fire, the first instalment, got her into the hottest water.
+Deepa Mehta's Elements trilogy is one of the classics of Indian cinema, but while Water tends to be the most critically acclaimed, Fire, the first installment, got her into the hottest water.
 Its plot, where two unhappily married women become lovers, caused several cinema riots in India, a fight with the Indian film censorship authority, and several counter-protests led by Mehta herself.
 It's an important film, but also extremely beautiful and far-reaching.

 7. But I'm A Cheerleader (1999)